Plastic use and contamination has become one of world’s greatest challenges to solve.

 There is most certainly a cause for concern when it comes to microplastics effect on our environment.
 For marine species, microplastics look like food to them, meaning when these species ingest them they can impact their growth, health and change their feeding behaviours.
 Additionally, when small animals consume microplastics, this can impact the balance of our ecosystems.
 There is also concern with regards to toxic POPs being absorbed and compounded by microplastics which potentially can hard the surrounding environment.

 On a basic level, as we strongly advocate for at AGC, solving the problem of microplastics comes down to cutting down our reliance on unnecessary plastics, specifically single-use plastics; and reducing, recycling, reusing and rethinking.
-As consumers, we need to make responsible and educate choices in our everyday life such as using reusable bags, avoiding single-use plastic items such as plastic straws, avoiding products with microbeads, using biodegradable materials, or REDcycling soft plastics.
+As consumers, we need to make responsible and educate choices in our everyday life such as using reusable bags, avoiding single-use plastic items such as plastic straws, avoiding products with microbeads and choosing biodegradable materials.

 We should all avoid producing unnecessary plastic waste in any way that we can, and if plastic usage is inevitable, let’s make sure it doesn’t end up in landfill and our oceans!